m-oniqu3/finest-and-co/README.md

 ## Installation

-To install and run the project locally, download the repo and run the following commands:
+To install and run the project locally, download/clone the repo and run the following commands:

 ```bash
 npm install